The right clothing and accessories can literally make you appear taller and leaner. But the wrong style choices will have the exact opposite effect.

 Instead, go with a slim tie and a four in hand knot.

-Tip #3: Don't cut yourself in half with contrast.
+Tip #3: Don't cut yourself in half

 I don't mean this literally…although, you shouldn't do that either.
 I'm talking about contrast – specifically contrast between the top and bottom halves of your body.